 Make no mistake, this is a family hotel at heart -- honeymooners and lovebirds should steer clear.
 Only a few adult-only sections exist -- and even those areas somehow end up with a kid or two in the vicinity.
 But if you want your little ones to be entertained while you head for a rum punch, you’ll certainly be taken care of with a Sesame Street Camp and nightly performances, a Martha Stewart Crafts Studio, a massive 45,000-square-foot water park, an Xbox games garage, and even a DJ academy.

 Twenty different restaurants and 12 bars, but not exactly the quality a foodie would require

 Food is an attraction unto itself at Beaches, where 20 restaurants and 12 bars round out the culinary and libation offerings.
 Of course, none of them are outstanding -- and none of them feature the celebrity chefs you’d find at similar megaresorts in the Caribbean, like Atlantis Paradise Island -- but volume and variety at least ensure that everyone gets to eat what they want and no one has to eat at the same place more than once.

 A few above average options include Kimono’s, a Japanese restaurant with exotic teppanyaki-style dishes that are prepared at the table; and Le Petit Chateau, a European a la carte restaurant that claims authentic French specialties.
 The gorgeous Café de Paris is also a great spot for coffee and afternoon snacks -- just beware of the always available and extremely addictive free cookies and pastries.

 Twenty restaurants with cuisines that include Caribbean, French, Italian, Tex-Mex, Japanese, pub fare, brick-oven pizza, and seafood

 Twelve bars, including Five swim-up bars

-Customers Who Viewed Beaches Turks & Caicos Resort & Spa Also Viewed
+Customers Who Viewed Beaches Turks and Caicos Resort Villages and Spa Also Viewed